exoplatform/exo-documentation/docs/GettingStarted.rst

 |image3|

-3. Click Start to be automatically logged in with your created account and redirected to the :ref:`Social Intranet homepage <PLFHomepage>`.
+3. Click Start to be automatically logged in with your created account and redirected to the :ref:`Legacy Social Intranet <PLFHomepage>`.
 Now, you can start adding more users to collaborate, creating/joining spaces, or creating/following activities.

     .. note:: * After your accounts have been submitted successfully, the following memberships will be granted to your primary account:
        - \*:/platform/administrators